Tag (game): Freeze tag

+Squat tag

+Players can make themselves safe from being tagged in squat tag by squatting down, though in order to stand back up again, a teammate has to tag the squatting player.

+Hang tag

+In hang tag, players are safe from being tagged so long as they are hanging off the ground by holding onto something above them, such as a tree branch.

 Kiss chase

 Kiss chase, also referred to as Catch and Kiss, is a tag variant in which tagging is performed by kissing.
 All members of one sex are "it" at once and chase players of the opposite sex until everyone is caught, then the roles are reversed.
 A variant is that the player chosen to be "it" will, with assistance from players of the same gender, chase all members of the opposite sex and kiss one of them.

 Kumir danga

 In this Indian game, all of the players stay in a designated area ("land"), while "it" (who is referred to as a "crocodile") stands outside of that area in the "water", and cannot step onto land.
 The players try to run between the water and the land without being tagged.

 Poison

 In the game of Poison, play starts with players holding hands around a small "poison" circle marked on the ground.
 The first player to be pushed or pulled into the circle become "poisoned", all hands are released and the poisoned player or players must chase the others.